About guardianship

 Sometimes it is unclear or there is dispute about a person’s ability to make decisions.

-A person’s capacity for decision-making can be formally assessed by a health professional such as a medical practitioner or psychologist.
+A person’s ability for decision-making can be formally assessed by a health professional such as a medical practitioner or psychologist.

 In Tasmania, only the Tribunal can make a formal determination that an adult lacks the ability or capacity to make decisions about personal or financial matters.